ibm-cloud-docs/containers/cs_ingress.md

 **Note**: If you [disable an ALB](cs_cli_reference.html#cs_alb_configure), any source IP changes you make to the load balancer service exposing the ALB are lost.
 When you re-enable the ALB, you must enable source IP again.

-To enable source IP, edit the configuration map for the load balancer that exposes an Ingress ALB.
+To enable source IP, edit the load balancer service that exposes an Ingress ALB.

 1. Enable source IP preservation for a single ALB or for all the ALBs in your cluster.
     * To set up source IP preservation for a single ALB: